 Pre-lab assignments will vary by lab; however, they will generally include assigned reading, safety preparation, and an introduction to the lab experiment.
 I expect you to come to lab prepared to complete each experiment with minimal delays.
 Pre-lab assignments will be submitted on Canvas as file uploads (PDF or JPG) and will generally be due the business day before the lab.
-For example, the pre-labs for Monday labs will be due on Fridays at 8:30 am.
 Pre-labs will generally be graded out of 3 points.